 For those interested in working for tutorial programs on campus.
 Includes methodology, theory and practice of tutoring and completers will have met the requirements for CRLA tutor certification.
 Features experience tutoring students who have a variety of learning styles.
 Prepares teachers to appropriately train and use tutors for all students under their direction.

 Stresses research-based teaching and learning principles used in secondary classroom settings to enhance student learning and motivation.
 Emphasizes the application of theory to practice.
 Designed to help students in the professional secondary teacher preparation program prepare for state teacher licensing requirements.
 Requires service-learning.

 Provides a broad and comprehensive overview of American education.
 Facilitates the understanding of current educational practices in America as a result of the social, historical, economic, and political forces that have had influence on the education system.
 Provides opportunities for students to evaluate their own belief system concerning education.

 Focuses on using technology in 7-12th grade and addresses the integration of technology in all curricular areas for all students.
 Investigates theoretical and practical issues surrounding the use of multimedia, Internet resources, Web 2.0 functionality, educational software, and social networking within the curriculum.
 Examines applications and processes of Educational Technology, 21st Century learning skills, and the impact of national educational technology standards for content areas to teacher pedagogy and development in the classroom.

-For Secondary Education students.
-Teaches effective classroom management procedures (including classroom setup).
+Provides effective classroom management procedures (including classroom setup).
 Develops strategies to build strong student-teacher relationships and classroom management philosophy, rules, and consequences.
-Teaches strategies for 1st day success as well as strategies to handle behavior problems encountered in the classroom.
+Identifies strategies for 1st day success and strategies to handle behavior problems encountered in the classroom.

-For Secondary Education Students.
-Prepares pre-service secondary students to facilitate reading, writing and study skills achievement in the content areas at the middle school and secondary school level; for content area teachers with little or no background in reading and writing development.
+Prepares preservice secondary teachers to facilitate reading, writing and study skills achievement in the content areas at the secondary school level.
 Includes field experience in public schools.

-For Secondary Education students.
-Examines state standards; and prepares preservice secondary students to write objectives, lesson plans, and units using appropriate models of instruction and assessment.
+Examines state standards to prepare preservice secondary teachers to write objectives, lesson plans, and units using appropriate models of instruction and assessment.
 Includes a field experience component.